Beautiful World Tour 2007

-The Beautiful World Tour 2007 was the sixth concert tour for the British pop group Take That.
+The Beautiful World Tour 2007 was the sixth concert tour for the English pop group Take That.
 The tour ran from 11 October to 31 December 2007, with fifty stops in ten European countries.

 A band member chose a band or musician to open the concert each night, including Sophie Ellis-Bextor, who sang at all UK shows except the 31 December concert at The O2 Arena in London.
 That show, "Countdown to Midnight: Take That & The Sugababes", was filmed for TV and broadcast live on ITV.